 - Place the green dough ball onto the plastic wrap on the counter, flatten it and using a rolling pin shape it into a rectangular, about 10X9.
 Repeat with the chocolate dough ball, but make the rectangular one inch smaller.

-- Transfer the chocolate rectangle onto the green rectangle.
+Transfer the chocolate rectangle onto the green rectangle.
 Its ok if the dough tears down in some spots, use your fingers to shape it.
 The dough must be soft and easy to work with.
-Press the chocolate chips into the chocolate layer.

 - The chocolate rectangle is on top of the green rectangle that sits on plastic wrap.
 Using the plastic wrap lift the edge that is closer to you and start rolling the dough into a cookie roll.
 The dough now resembles a cookie roll covered in plastic wrap.
 You can shape it as a log, or make it more round, as you prefer.
 Secure the ends and place in the fridge for at least 6 hours.